timotheuslin/git-repo/docs/windows.md

 You should install the most recent version of Git for Windows:<br>
 https://git-scm.com/download/win

-When installing, make sure to turn on **Enable symbolic links** when prompted.
+When installing Git, make sure to turn on **Enable symbolic links** when prompted.

 If you've already installed Git for Windows, you can simply download the latest installer from above and run it again.